Why Is My Poop Green? 9 Causes and When to Worry

 1. Eating green food

-What to do: if you have green poop due to the intake of green food, the best thing to help the stool return to its normal is to avoiding eating the same food, at least for a while.
+How to treat: if you have green poop due to the intake of green food, the best thing to help the stool return to its normal is to avoiding eating the same food, at least for a while.
 The stool will usually go back to being brown once the green food has been excreted from the body, therefore, it is not a cause for a major concern.

 2. Irritable bowel syndrome